DuolanK/pythonDjangoRestAPIforFlutter/README.md

-# This is a RestAPI for flutter application.
+# This is a RestAPI based on Djangoframework for flutter application.
+Change class in models.py to change existing lines and create new in JSON.